aptung/Balloon-Launch/README.md

 Folder "Arduino_2" contains all the files for Arduino 2.
 There are a lot of these because there are a lot of individual projects, but the main file is actually Arduino_2.ino, which calls all the other ones.

+Files "Arduino 1 raw data.txt" and "Arduino 2 raw data.txt" are the raw data recorded on the SD cards for Arduino 1 and Arduino 2, respectively.

 Folder "Individual_files" contains the code for the individual experiments in stand-alone files.
 These should all work because they came from the people themselves.

 File "Balloon.java" was used after the launch to process the raw output into a form that can be copy-pasted into a spreadsheet.